deluair/RNAseq/CONTRIBUTING.md

 - A clear and descriptive title.
 - A description of the feature you would like to see.
 - A use case for the feature.
 - Any other information that you think would be helpful.

+## Styleguides

+We use [PEP 8](https://www.python.org/dev/peps/pep-0008/) as a style guide for Python code.